mrudula-gudipudi/customer-segmentation-analytics/README.md

 This project applied segmentation analytics to unify and analyze customer data from Chase bank, enabling targeted marketing and improved customer experience.
 By integrating disparate datasets into a centralized platform, we were able to deliver actionable insights that drove measurable business value.

+⚠️ Note: Only publicly available and anonymized datasets were used for this project.
+No proprietary or sensitive customer data is included.

 🎯 Objectives